FlorentRevest/linux/Documentation/trace/fprobe.rst

         the address where the ftrace is instrumented.

 @regs
-        This is the `pt_regs` data structure at the entry and exit.
+        This is the `ftrace_regs` data structure at the entry and exit.
 Note that the instruction pointer of @regs may be different from the @entry_ip in the entry_handler.
 If you need traced instruction pointer, you need to use @entry_ip.
 On the other hand, in the exit_handler, the instruction